Galeoctopus

 Galeoctopus lateralis, the sharkclub octopus, is a species of octopus, from the family Octopodidae.
 This species was described in 2004 from specimens collected at depths of 200–400 m in the southern and western Pacific Ocean.
-It is a small octopus in which the mature male's have a distinctive ligula which superficially resembles a shark's jaw and head including teeth‐like lugs.
+It is a small octopus in which the mature males have a distinctive ligula which superficially resembles a shark's jaw and head including teeth‐like lugs.
 Other distinguishing characteristics include a lateral mantle ridge, a skin sculpture which includes star-shaped papillae, and the females have oviducts with hare distally swollen.